-Hapag-Lloyd AG narrowed its full-year loss for 2013 as the company cut costs and benefited from lower fuel prices before a planned takeover that will make it the world’s fourth-largest container carrier.
+Hapag-Lloyd AG narrowed its full-year loss as the freight-shipping company cut costs and benefited from lower fuel prices before a planned takeover that will make it the world’s fourth-largest container carrier.

-Losses dropped to 97.4 million euros ($134.7 million) from 128.3 million euros and transport costs fell by 409 million euros, the Hamburg-based company said in a statement.
-Operating profit grew by 41 million euros to 67.2 million euros, it said.
+The net loss in 2013 was 97.4 million euros ($134.7 million) compared with 128.3 million euros a year earlier as spending on transport costs were reduced by 409 million euros, the Hamburg-based company said in a statement.
+Operating profit more than doubled to 67.2 million euros.

-“Although Hapag-Lloyd continued to perform well compared to other industry players thanks to the positive operating result, this result nevertheless falls well short of our expectations for 2013 and is ultimately disappointing,” said Chief Executive Officer Michael Behrendt said in the statement.
-“Irrationality” in the trend in rates in the previous year made it impossible “to push through sustainable rate increases in the market from the second quarter, despite good ship utilization at times.”
+“Although Hapag-Lloyd continued to perform well compared to other industry players thanks to the positive operating result, this result nevertheless falls well short of our expectations for 2013 and is ultimately disappointing,” Chief Executive Officer Michael Behrendt said in the statement.
+“Irrationality” in freight pricing made it impossible “to push through sustainable rate increases in the market from the second quarter, despite good ship utilization at times.”

-Hapag-Lloyd, Germany’s industry leader with a fleet of 151 vessels, plans to take over the container shipping operations of Valparaiso, Chile-based Cia.
-Sud Americana de Vapores SA, or CSAV.
-The acquisition will help counter the prolonged shipping slump and close the gap on the world’s three largest carriers, including A.P.
+Hapag-Lloyd, Germany’s industry leader with a fleet of 151 vessels, plans to take over the container-shipping operations of Valparaiso, Chile-based Cia.
+Sud Americana de Vapores SA.
+The acquisition may help the company counter a prolonged shipping slump and close the gap on the world’s three largest carriers, including A.P.
 Moeller-Maersk A/S. (MAERSKB) CSAV, which expects a binding deal by the end of April, will get a 30 percent stake in Hapag-Lloyd in return.

-Behrendt said the industry’s outlook in the coming years looks much “brighter” with container traffic expected to grow 4.4 percent this year and 5.2 percent in 2015.
+Behrendt said the industry’s outlook looks much “brighter,” with container traffic expected to grow 4.4 percent this year and 5.2 percent in 2015.

 To contact the reporter on this story: Nicholas Brautlecht in Hamburg at email@example.com